 Property taxes make up only a portion of the total property taxes collected by the City.
 A property’s total tax bill includes amounts for municipal taxes and school taxes.
 Overall, municipal taxes represent approximately 48% of taxes collected while education taxes represent approximately 52% of taxes collected.

-The overall percent change in taxes may be affected by school division rates.
+The overall percent change in taxes may be affected by school division rates, and other provincial credits.

 Visit how taxes are calculated for more information.